cm3155/Capstone_MCG/README.md

 individual bank websites, and publicly available government databases (such as SEC filings).
 By acquiring this structured and unstructured data, it allowed us to conduct a thorough analysis of how AI and data capabilities affect the financial performance of these top 50 banks.

-## Organization

-* All_Data: Contains all raw text data, grouped by source.
-* All_Data_Processed: Contains cleaned and processed text data, grouped by bank.
-* Analysis: Contains scripts relating to the analysis portion of the project, including clustering and data visualizations.
-* Reference_Code: Contains scripts from last semester's project, which were used as a starting point.
-* Scoring: Contains scripts and csvs relating to DATA framework scoring, including final DATA scores.
-* Text Processing Scripts: Contains scripts that were used to manipulate, engineer, and clean raw text data.